weDevsOfficial/wp-user-frontend/readme.txt

     * New posts status, submitted by users are configurable via admin panel. i.e. Published, Draft, Pending
     * Admin can configure to receive notification mail when the users creates a new post.
     * Configurable options if the user can edit or delete their posts.
+    * Users can upload attachments from the frontend
+    * Admins can manage their users from frontend
+    * Pay per post or subscription on posting is possible

 == Installation ==